Harvey Comics: Establishment of Harvey Comics

+Shift to children's comics

-The company ultimately became best known for characters it published in comics from 1950s onward, particularly those it licensed from the animation company Famous Studios, a unit of Paramount Pictures, starting in 1951.
+The company is best known for characters it published in comics from 1950s onward, particularly ones developed by the animation company Famous Studios which Harvey licensed starting in 1951, moving over from St. John Publications.
 These include Little Audrey, Casper the Friendly Ghost, Baby Huey, and Herman and Katnip.
-Harvey also licensed popular characters from newspaper comic strips, such as Mutt and Jeff and Sad Sack.
-In addition, Harvey developed such original properties as Richie Rich, Little Dot and Little Lotta.

-While the company tried to diversify the comics it published, with brief forays in the 1950s and 1960s into superhero, suspense, horror, western and other forms in such imprints as Harvey Thriller and Thrill Adventure, children's comics were the bulk of its output.
+The company then gradually shifted away from its focus on horror and superhero titles to focus mostly on children's comics such as the Paramount-licensed characters after the Comics Code Authority took effect.

-In July 1958, Harvey purchased the October 1950–December 1959 Famous Studios cartoons (including character rights and rights to the cartoon shorts, but excluding Popeye).
+In July 1958, Harvey purchased the cartoon properties of Famous Studios (October 1950–December 1959), including character rights and rights to the cartoon shorts but excluding the Popeye cartoons.
 The Famous cartoons were repackaged and distributed to television as Harveytoons, and Harvey continued production on new comics and a handful of new cartoons produced for television.
 Casper the Friendly Ghost, who had been Famous' most popular original character, now became Harvey's top draw.
 Associated characters such as Spooky the Tuff Little Ghost, The Ghostly Trio, Casper's horse Nightmare, Hot Stuff the Little Devil, and Wendy the Good Little Witch were added to the Harvey line.
-In 1963, when Paramount entered into a $78,000 agreement with Harvey to produce The New Casper Cartoon Show, they also sold their pre-March 1962 library of cartoons to Harvey for $1.
+In 1963, when Paramount entered into a $78,000 agreement with Harvey to produce The New Casper Cartoon Show, they also sold their pre-April 1962 library of cartoons to Harvey for $1.

+Harvey also licensed popular characters from newspaper comic strips, such as Mutt and Jeff and Sad Sack.
+In addition, Harvey developed such original properties as Richie Rich, Little Dot and Little Lotta.

+While the company tried to diversify the comics it published, with brief forays in the 1950s and 1960s into superhero, suspense, horror, western and other forms in such imprints as Harvey Thriller and Thrill Adventure, teen titles as Harvey Teen (known for Bunny and Fruitman), and romance comics under the True Love Series imprint, children's comics were the bulk of its output.